-On Site Consulting
+On Site Consulting to Maximize Your Waterbody's Potential

-ABI's on site consultations are a sound investment instead of a cost, especially considering the money you save by taking advantage of our experience and efficient construction methods.
+ABI's on site consultations are a sound investment considering the money you save by taking advantage of our experience and efficient construction methods.
 Our fees are similar to what a Landscape Architect would charge.
 If we don't believe we can give you a better habitat value, we will tell you.
 For instance, if you want a muddy pond to water livestock, you don't need our help.
 If your dream is an aesthetically beautiful and natural aquatic habitat with low maintenance, we can get you to your goal.
 This page describes just a few of the services our staff can provide during the course of your on site consultation.

 Not all pond owners require our full consultation services but may have a quick question regarding an issue with their pond, lake or water garden and need to be pointed in the right direction or need a second opinion.
 While we attempt to be as detailed as possible, we can only provide general answers to your pond questions without spending time learning about your unique system.